 Before we understand Target Marketing in brief, let us first know what Market Segmentation is.

-Let’s understand the concept of Market Segmentation further with an example of target market.
+Let’s understand the concept of Market Segmentation further with an example of the target market.

 A person earning USD 1,000 in a month will not be able to spend much on luxuries.
 But when her salary goes up to USD 10,000, she is now able to spend on luxurious goods and services.

-Every brand you know falls into a particular type of Industry and have a different target market.
+Every brand you know falls into a particular type of Industry and has a different target market.

 The shotgun approach of marketing normally doesn’t work for a business while defining your prospective customers.
 It is not a good approach to target every person and wait for them to buy your service or product with so much competition and limited resources in the market.

 Target marketing is a better approach for smaller or new brands to compete with large reputed brands.
-They can even do A/B testing on different set of groups and choose the most profitable segment and target marketing efforts to them.
+They can even do A/B testing on a different set of groups and choose the most profitable segment and target marketing efforts for them.

-You can do segmenting of your brand’s larger part of market according to your customers’ demographical, geo graphical, psychographics and behaviour patterns.
+You can do segmenting of your brand’s larger part of the market according to your customers’ demographical, geographical, psychographics and behavior patterns.

-Having a unique selling proposition is what makes your brand differ from your competitors.
+Having a unique selling proposition is what makes your brand different from your competitors.
 Because of the USP, people will purchase your products or services over other brands in the market.

-If you are there in the market for quite some time now, the best approach in defining your target market is by collecting your larger part of customer data and analyse it.
+If you are there in the market for quite some time now, the best approach in defining your target market is by collecting your larger part of customer data and analyze it.